ADORSYS-GIS/DGAT-sustainability/docs/architecture/arc42.md

 #### Keycloak Integration:
 - Manages user identities and roles.
 - Provides JWT with user_id and organization_id.
+- Organization categories are included in the JWT token within the organizations section, allowing role-based access to specific assessment categories.

 *Cross-reference: See Section 6 for runtime scenarios and Section 7 for deployment details.*